 Stress is the body’s natural way of responding to perceived danger, a threat, or call to action.
 Your nervous system responds by releasing a flood of stress hormones which prepares the body for emergency action.
 This instinctive, and rapid process is known as the “Fight or Flight” response.

 The more your stress response is activated, the easier it becomes to trigger and the harder to shut off.
 Chronic distress can disrupt nearly every system in your body and can leave you vulnerable to numerous physical and mental health problems.
-That’s why it’s so important to adjust the way you think through stressful circumstances, and practice techniques daily that help you relax, like connecting mindfully with Nature, and prioritizing your self-care.
+That’s why it’s so important to adjust the way you think through stressful circumstances, and practice strategies that help you relax, like connecting mindfully with Nature, and prioritizing your self-care.

 If you are experiencing a mental health EMERGENCY or CRISIS,